jlam13/CreativeLab/README.md

 # CreativeLab
 Welcome to CreativeLab by Abode.
 We aim to create a fun and compelling experience for those who wish to gain technical skills and expertise in the Adobe Creative Suite.
 To watch a quick walk-through of our application, please visit: http://bit.ly/CreativeLabAbode

+An application created by: Jennifer Lam, Nathan Cheung and David Tan